 Then the real test came when I had to move to a new state in order to get promoted.
 I had to build a social life from scratch.
 And I didn’t even have time for anything and you would know why if you ever moved to a new city.

 Well, I got myself all the friends I could want and started getting invited all the time… four months after I moved.
-I was very happy that I learned one of the most important skills a man can learn.
+I was very happy that I learned one of the most important skills an adult can learn.

 Let’s face it if you think that new friends will make you happy and you’ll solve all your problems that way… I think you gonna be disappointed.

 But, I can say that if you do learn how to make friends, things are going to be HUGE.
 For one, you’ll never feel lonely again.
 You won’t ever fear rejection from anybody, and partly because you’ll very rarely get ANY of it.

 If you don’t learn how to make friends and build a social circle, you probably walk through a boring life, with the feeling of loneliness and “feeling removed” from the fun experiences you can have.
 As you grow up, you’ll probably start thinking that you “missed out on life”.

 Why Should You Believe That I Can Help You?

 As you probably know quite well, there is a new guru that pops up every hour of the day.
 Everybody thinks he or she has all the answers you need.

 I don’t have all the answers.
 I don’t need to.

 But I know some pretty practical things that work on the real world (and I don’t see anybody offering anything nearly as PRECISE about friendship).

 If you’re asking yourself “Why should I follow Paul Sanders and try his ideas?”, good!
 I don’t want you to follow me.
 I want you to keep me as a friend you know (actually that’s somewhat true, because, if you write me, I’ll answer your emails).